 With the conversion of many Europeans to the church, the necessity of gathering them to Zion was a great problem.
 The conditions in the big cities of Europe were deplorable.
 Evacuation was essential to the salvation of these saints, yet many of them were very poor and could never afford the tremendous expense of a covered wagon and team of oxen.
 Looking for a less-expensive solution, the idea of traveling by handcarts was presented and approved.

-Handcarts were not invented for pioneers, but were common in big cities, used by the street vendors.
+Handcarts were not invented for pioneers, but were common in big cities, used by the street vendors in big cities.
 It was a crazy idea to use these for crossing the plains, but it was an inspired crazy idea.
 It made it possible for many desperately poor Saints to gather.

 The next two companies however, led by missionaries James Willie and Edward Martin, had a multiplicity of problems.

 When they reached Florence, Nebraska, some of the saints stayed behind, waiting for better passage.
 It was well-known that to cross the plains safely, you must reach Independence Rock in central Wyoming by Independence Day, July 4 (hence the name of the rock).
 But the majority of the intrepid converts felt they should push on.
-Unfortunately, rather than sticking with sound advice of their Church president, as well as that of the travel guide books available, they decided to make a democratic decision and vote on whether to cross.
+Unfortunately, rather than sticking with the sound advice of their Church president, as well as that of the travel guide books available, they decided to make a democratic decision and vote on whether to cross.
 Of course, not having ever crossed the plains, and being mostly city-dwellers, they were not in a position to make an objective decision.
 Their faith carried the vote and there was only one vote of descent: Levi Savage.
 Having crossed the plains many times, and seeing the poor health and old age of many of the company, he advised them to stay back for the winter, but when they refused and questioned his faith, he famously stated, “Brethren and sisters, what I have said I know to be true; but seeing you are to go forward, I will go with you, will help you all I can, will work with you, will rest with you, will suffer with you, and, if necessary, I will die with you.
-May God in his mercy bless and preserve us.”
-(Hafen, p.
-96-97)
+May God in his mercy bless and preserve us” (Hafen, p.
+96-97).

 There were not enough handcarts ready for them, so they built more hastily and didn’t wait for seasoning of the wood.
 By the time the Willie Company embarked on the trek it was August 18th!
 The Martin Company left August 25th!
 And the Hunt wagon train left September 2nd, particularly dangerous for a wagon train as wagons were much slower.

-President Richards, having been released from his mission, caught up with them just before they left and said, “From the beginning we have done all in our power to hasten matters pertaining to emigration, therefore we confidently look for the blessing of God to crown our humble efforts with success, and for the safe arrival of our brethren the poor Saints in Utah, though they may experience some cold.”
-(Hafen, p.
+President Richards, having been released from his mission, caught up with them just before they left and said, “From the beginning we have done all in our power to hasten matters pertaining to emigration, therefore we confidently look for the blessing of God to crown our humble efforts with success, and for the safe arrival of our brethren the poor Saints in Utah, though they may experience some cold” (Hafen, p.
 98).
 That turned out to be quite an understatement!

 In addition to their terribly late start across the plains, the companies crossed more slowly than others.
 The Willie Company did not arrive in Salt Lake until Nov.
-9 (84 days), the Martin arrived Nov.
+9 (84 days of travel), the Martin arrived Nov.
 30 (97 days) and the Hunt and Hodgett wagon trains arrived on Dec.
 11-15 (104 days)!
-They had many equipment difficulties, hastily-constructed handcarts falling apart, oxen dying or getting lost, fatigue striking and causing them to discard their warm clothing and bedding in order to make their carts lighter, and no resupply at Fort Laramie because Brigham Young assumed they would have wintered in Nebraska.
+They had many equipment difficulties, hastily-constructed handcarts falling apart, oxen dying or getting lost, fatigue striking and causing them to discard their warm clothing and bedding in the warm weather in order to make their carts lighter, and no resupply at Fort Laramie because Brigham Young assumed they would have followed counsel and wintered in Nebraska.

 But the Lord did bless them and rescue them, despite their follies, and because of their faith.
 Although they suffered exposure, fatigue, illness, starvation, and injury and came across an early winter storm (early, but not at all unusual for Wyoming where still to this day there are actually large gates that are used to block entrance to the Interstate highway during blizzards), approximately 82% of the saints in these four companies survived and arrived in Zion.
 82%!
 They should have all died!
-(This percentage is by my own calculation, using the rosters provided in the book, Remember: The Willie and Martin Handcart Companies and Their Rescuers—Past and Present, compiled and edited by the Riverton Wyoming Stake.)
-In fact, I counted on those rosters 22 families with from 4 to 7 children who arrived intact, not having lost a member!
+This percentage is by my own calculation, using the rosters provided in the book, Remember: The Willie and Martin Handcart Companies and Their Rescuers—Past and Present, compiled and edited by the Riverton Wyoming Stake.
+In fact, I counted on those rosters 22 families with from 4 to 7 children each who arrived intact, not having lost a member!
 (My own ancestor, Elizabeth Simpson Bradshaw, with her children is among that number.)

 The story of the handcart pioneers should be a great encouragement to all of us, whatever our trek through life may be.
 Many times we make foolish, although well-meaning, decisions.
 Sometimes we disregard important counsel because it doesn't meet our agenda.
 Sometimes we don't have the faith to wait, but forge ahead.
 Often we are ill-equipped for the storms that come upon us.
 But in every instance, if we are true to our faith, the Lord will see us through.

-Another nice website is http://tellmystorytoo.com/, where books and stories and artwork are available.
-Julie Rogers is the artist, and has painted many of the individual pioneers, including my own ancestors, Elizabeth Simpson Bradshaw and her youngest child Richard, which painting now hangs on my wall.
+Another nice resource is the website http://tellmystorytoo.com/, where books, stories and artwork are available.
+Julie Rogers is the artist, and has painted many of the individual pioneers, including my own ancestors, Sarah Ann Haigh and Elizabeth Simpson Bradshaw, carrying her youngest son Richard (pictured above) which painting now hangs on my wall.

 The Rest of the Story

-There is another fascinating aspect of the handcart pioneer story that is much lesser known: that of the intrepid Daniel Webster Jones (not the Welsh missionary Dan Jones) and his group of 20 men who came as part of the rescue team, and then volunteered to stay the winter at a tiny fort on the trail near Martin’s Cove in order to guard the belongings of these poor Saints, since all wagon space was used to carry people back to Salt Lake and anything left along the trail was considered abandoned and free for the taking.
+There is another fascinating aspect of the handcart pioneer story that is less well-known: that of the intrepid Daniel Webster Jones (not the Welsh missionary Dan Jones) and his group of 20 men who came as part of the rescue team, and then volunteered to stay the winter at a tiny fort on the trail near Martin’s Cove in order to guard the belongings of these poor Saints, since all wagon space was used to carry people back to Salt Lake City and anything left along the trail would be considered abandoned and free for the taking.
 Theirs is a story of tremendous loyalty, kindness, obedience and bravery, as they suffered on guard duty all through the long winter.
 They were organized into a small branch of the Church before they were left behind, and they carried on with church meetings and fast days, although they had a lot of extra fast days as well.
 They nearly starved to death on several occasions, and even learned to boil cowhide to create a gelatin that they could subsist upon until the next miracle arrived.
-Fortunately, his personal recollections are available online (Forty Years Among the Indians) and includes this particular adventure, beginning with Chapter XIII.
+Fortunately, Dan Jones' personal recollections are available online (Forty Years Among the Indians).
+This particular adventure begins in Chapter XIII.
 Wallace Stegner, a non-Mormon historian who specialized in Mormon history, chronicled the story in an interesting narrative, and that is also available at that site as "The Man That Ate His Pack Saddle."